Barcelona to Athens Grand Voyage

 Cabaret Lounge

 Enjoy live performances of professional full-stage musical revues, classical soloists, bands and other entertainment in a cabaret nightclub with a full bar and cozy tables.
 You could see as many as three distinctly different shows while onboard.
-And considering the cost of theater and entertainment tickets back home, isn’t that nice?
+And considering the cost of theatre and entertainment tickets back home, isn’t that nice?

-Discoveries Bar
+Discoveries Lounge

 Located just outside Azamara’s main restaurant, this congenial bar is a favorite gathering place for pre- and post-dinner conversation and drinks.
 Bar service includes a full selection of fine wines, mixed drinks, and premium spirits…plus the entertaining banter of Azamara’s friendly bartenders.